S.C. dominates Irish in women's Paris opener

+South Carolina lost seven seniors from last season, including the core that reached three straight Final Fours and won the 2022 national title: WNBA No. 1 overall draft pick Aliyah Boston, Zia Cooke and Brea Beal.

+"It was really a blank canvas," said Staley, who posed in front of Leonardo da Vinci's masterpiece "Mona Lisa" at the Louvre a few days before the game.
+"But the chemistry that their building is very special."

-Cardoso is a 6-foot-7 senior who came off the bench behind WNBA No. 1 draft pick Aliyah Boston the past two seasons.
-Now, she has the middle all to herself and was dominant for South Carolina (1-0), hitting nine of 14 shots for her 17th career double-double.
+Cardoso is a 6-foot-7 senior who came off the bench behind Boston the past two seasons.
+Now, she has the middle all to herself and was dominant for South Carolina, hitting nine of 14 shots for her 17th career double-double.

-The Gamecocks used a 24-6 run in the second quarter to break away from the Fighting Irish (0-1) and improve to 14-2 in openers under coach Dawn Staley.

-Hannah Hidalgo, a five-star freshman ranked as ESPN's fifth-best college prospect, led Notre Dame with 31 points.

-South Carolina's mostly new lineup struggled early to find its flow.
-Once the Gamecocks did, they took off on a back-breaking second-quarter surge to take control.
-Raven Johnson got it going with a pair of jumpers while Cardoso had five of the next seven points for a 35-29 lead.

-Freshman MiLaysia Fulwiley hit a 3-pointer then followed moments later with a drive through Notre Dame's defense where she put the ball behind her back, kept it and finished with a flip shot as Gamecocks fans who flocked across the pond to watch history went wild.
+Fulwiley, recruited by Staley as a seventh-grader, is a jet-quick guard with dynamic moves that were on display in Paris.
+The freshman had a drive through Notre Dame's defense where she put the ball behind her back, kept it and finished with a flip shot as South Carolina fans who flocked across the pond to watch the game went wild.

+Even the great Magic Johnson was talking about the move on social media.

+"That move made everybody notice," said Fulwiley, who also had six assists and six steals.
+"I hope they keep watching."

+Hannah Hidalgo, a five-star freshman ranked as the fifth-best college prospect by ESPN.com, led Notre Dame with 31 points.

+Notre Dame coach Niele Ivey said the game got away from her group in the second quarter.

+"We'll be OK," Ivey said.
+"We'll go back to the drawing board and will get better from this game."

 THE BIG PICTURE